-Valedictorian: The academic title awarded to the student(s) earning the highest weighted academic grade point average in his/her graduating class.
+Valedictorian: The academic title awarded to the student(s) earning the highest weighted academic grade point average in their graduating class.

-Salutatorian: The academic title awarded to the student(s) earning the second highest weighted academic grade point average in his/her graduating class.
+Salutatorian: The academic title awarded to the student(s) earning the second highest weighted academic grade point average in their graduating class.